Kirby0Louise/SeedDK/docs/OMG.md

+# OUTDATED - THIS SHOULD NOT BE RELIED ON, BUT IS HERE JUST IN CASE

 # SAO HF OMG Model Format

 OMG is an model format used by SAO HF.
 It is likely a developer (Aquria) specific model format based on the names of properties found in the file.
 The files do not seem to carry this extenion, so the name was derived from the magic found inside them.
 The M likely stands for "Model"